Egypt 2500 BCE

-The victorious Roman ruler Octavian (since 27 BC called Caesar Augustus) has kept the Hellenistic administration of the Ptolemies in place, highly effective as it is in extracting as much wealth as possible from the land and its people.
+The victorious Roman ruler Octavian (since 27 BCE called Caesar Augustus) has kept the Hellenistic administration of the Ptolemies in place, highly effective as it is in extracting as much wealth as possible from the land and its people.
 The country now provides the distant imperial capital, Rome, with a large proportion of its grain.

-Egypt contains one of the largest and wealthiest cities of the empire, Alexandria.
+Egypt contains one of the largest and wealthiest cities of the Roman empire, Alexandria.
 It is a major commercial centre, and one of the great cultural centres of the Greek-speaking parts of the empire.